Bankruptcy Chapter 7 Means Test

 Step 1: Calculating Means Test Income

 The first part of the means test compares your current monthly income to the median income in your state for a household of your size.
-The median income is a statistic similar to an average.
-(You can find links to each state's median, and other state-specific bankruptcy resources, by selecting your state from the list on our Bankruptcy in Your State page--although you should verify the accuracy of the figures because they regularly change.)
-If your income is less than the median, you qualify to file Chapter 7; if not, you must do some more calculations to figure out you still might be eligible.
+The median income is a statistic similar to the average.
+If your income is less than the median, you qualify to file Chapter 7.
+If not, you must do more calculations to figure out if you might still be eligible.

 Step 2: Calculating Means Test Expenses and Required Payments

-If your income exceeds the state median, the means test becomes more complicated.
-You must figure out whether you would have enough disposable income left, after subtracting allowed expenses, to pay off some of your unsecured debts (credit card bills, medical debt, and so on).
+The means test becomes more complicated if your income exceeds the state median.
+After subtracting allowed expenses, you must determine whether you would have enough disposable income left to pay off some of your unsecured debts (credit card bills, medical debt, and so on).

-If your disposable income is equal to or more than a minimum amount set by law, you will not qualify for Chapter 7 unless you have special circumstances.
-If you want to file for bankruptcy, you could use Chapter 13 instead.
-And, because your income exceeds the state median, you will have to use a five-year repayment plan (those whose income is less than the state median can repay debts over as few as three years if they choose to use Chapter 13).
+If your disposable income equals or exceeds a minimum amount set by law, you won't qualify for Chapter 7 without special circumstances.
+If you want to file for bankruptcy, you might be able to use Chapter 13 instead.
+Because your income exceeds the state median, you will have to use a five-year repayment plan.
+People with income below the state median can repay debts over as few as three years if they choose to use Chapter 13.

 Step 3: Crunching the Chapter 7 Means Test Numbers

-If your income is less than the state median, the means test is relatively straightforward.
-For those with higher incomes, however, the means test is quite complex.
-Not only will you have to do pages of calculations, but you'll have to find the correct income and expense figures for your area and household size.
+The means test is relatively straightforward if your income is less than the state median.
+However, it is quite complex for those with higher incomes.
+Not only will you have to do pages of calculations, but you must also use the correct income and expense figures for your area and household size.

 To find the figures, you'll start by going to the U.S. Court's means testing page.
-In the box entitled "Data Required for Completing the 122A Forms and the 122C Forms," select the most recent time period and click "Go."
-It will take you to a page with links to your state's median income, as well as the state and national standards for food, housing, and other expenses.
+In the "Data Required for Completing the 122A Forms and the 122C Forms" box, select the most recent time period and click "Go."
+It will take you to a page with links to your state's median income and state and national standards for food, housing, and other expenses.
 For example, to find a state-by-state median income chart, click on "Median Family Income Based on State/Territory and Family Size."

 How to Pass or Even Avoid the Means Test

-1. You're a disabled veteran and incurred debts while on active duty or while performing a homeland defense activity.
+1. You're a disabled veteran who incurred debts while on active duty or performing homeland defense activities.

 2. You're a reservist or member of the National Guard called to active duty/homeland defense.

 3. Your debts are primarily not consumer debts.
 Consumer debts are those associated with your personal needs or your household.
-The most common non-consumer debts are business debts, but other debts can qualify, too, like income taxes.
+The most common non-consumer debts are business debts, but other debts, like income taxes, can qualify.

 4. You have "special circumstances" that would make it unfair for you to be held to the strict standards of the means test.
 The statute lists two: a call to active duty and serious medical issues.
 The courts have considered other special circumstances like increased expenses due to natural disasters or taking in orphaned nieces and nephews.